-Since its inception in 1993, Project LEAD has touched the lives of tens of thousands of students in public schools throughout Los Angeles County.
-It also has been replicated in several other states and foreign countries.
+Since its inception, Project LEAD has touched the lives of tens of thousands of students in public schools throughout Los Angeles County.
+It has been replicated in other jurisdictions across the United States and in other countries.

 Prosecutors, law enforcement personnel and other professional staff members volunteer to spend one hour a week in an elementary school classroom to teach Project LEAD.
 Students develop connections with these role models and learn about their educational and professional backgrounds.
 Some classes are taught by individual facilitators; others are taught by a team.

 Project LEAD relies solely on volunteers from the criminal justice system, who take time out of their regular work day to participate.
 As a result, the number of classes that can be accommodated is limited.